lennartcl/gitl/README.md

 * `-q`             Be quiet
 * `origin/BRANCH`  Compare to branch origin/BRANCH instead of origin/master
 * `BRANCH`         Use selected branch

-### git-push-branch

-Push the current branch or a given branch.
-Accepts the same arguments as git push, e.g. supports git-push-branch --force, or git-push-branch --force branch2 to push branch2 to origin.

 ### git-get-branch